henley-regatta/henley-regatta.github.io/_posts/2023-08-08-InitialHomelyHubExperiences.md

 #### "Implementation" issues I'm frustrated I can't resolve:
-  - ~~I selected the wrong tariff on setup - in probably the wrong operation mode for our needs - and I _think_ this is why the hot water's not doing what I expect.~~ System on probation now after selecting correct tariff.
+  - ~~I selected the wrong tariff on setup - in probably the wrong operation mode for our needs - and I _think_ this is why the hot water's not doing what I expect.~~
+    - ~~System on probation now after selecting correct tariff.~~
+    - Nope, that wasn't it.
+Looks like it's a default 10C temperature hysteresis correction that stops the heat pump heating hot water as expected.
-  - ~~I'm unable to log in to my account to rectify this and, so far, the support's non-existent.~~ Used the telephone option, left a message, got a call back within 2 hours.
+  - ~~I'm unable to log in to my account to rectify this and, so far, the support's non-existent.~~
+    - Used the telephone option, left a message, got a call back within 2 hours.
       Issue resolved their side, can now log in to account and change settings.
+    - Actually +1 for Support given their unsolicited call to explain the situation and check how we're doing on 2023-08-14.
+Their heart is in the right place even if the implementation's not quite there yet.
   - There is no way **for the owner** to tell what the actual temperature of the Hot Water tank is.
-This is, apparently, available along with 20+ other metrics _to the installer_ via a separate app/mode.
+    - This is, apparently, available along with 20+ other metrics _to the installer_ via a separate app/mode.
 Even post-install.
+As a nerd and also being vaguely bothered by the "who owns this data anyway" arguments, we have Room To Improve here.
   - The Temperature Node is a little "black box" and you need to continuously monitor the App to tell if/when it's connected and working.
+    - Helped by the fact that _once_ it's working, it does seem relatively stable _if you leave it alone_.
   - Reconnecting the Node to the Hub is a _massive pain in the arse_ especially if you need to go into the attic to do so (if our insulation's effective it'll be freezing up there come winter...)
+    - At the moment I'm more concerned about resetting the Hub itself in the event of problems now I've found a work-around for quick-reconnecting the Node (just move close to the Hub - underneath it on the landing - and long-press the button once.
+Should get a long light followed by 3 short blinks, and the Homely app will report an updated indoor temperature within a couple of minutes)

 #### "Conceptual" issues that I've got to deal with:
   - The system is 100% dependent on our trusting it.
 Without in any way providing